-POI Constraint Details 26 A714 right bend Loads will continue ahead on the A714.
-No mitigation works are required at this location. and the second Low utilities were observed at this location.
-No. of Concession, Name It is recommended a utility search is clearances.
-Swept path drawing SPA021 is included in Appendix B. 27 A714 / Left bend Loads will continue ahead on the A714 through the left bend.
+Loads will continue ahead on the A714 through the left bend.
 Low utilities were observed at this location.
 It is recommended a utility search is undertaken to ensure suitable clearances.
-28 A714 alongside River Cree Loads will continue ahead on the A714.
+Loads will continue ahead on the A714.
 No mitigation works are required at this location.
-Swept path drawing SPA022 is included in Appendix B.

-POI Constraint Details 29 A714 Double Bend River Cree Loads will proceed ahead on the A714 though this location.
-ANKEN NA Tree canopies should be trimmed within the over-sail area.
-The embankment height should be confirmed in the western verge of the second bend to ensure loads can over- sail safely.
-Minor re-profiling works may be required.
+Swept path drawing SPA022 is included in Appendix B .
+Loads will proceed ahead on the A714 though this location.
+Tree canopies should be trimmed within the over-sail area.
+The embankment height should be confirmed in the western verge of the second bend to ensure loads can over-sail safely.
+Minor re- profiling works may be required.
 These would take place within the existing highway boundary, there are no requirements for third party land.
-Swept path drawing SPA023 is included in Appendix B. 30 A714 Series of Bends River Cree Loads will proceed ahead on the A714 though this location.
-AT AN Trees to be removed from within the over-sail area.
-Swept path drawing SPA024 is included in Appendix B. 31 A714 / Clachaneasy Loads will continue ahead on the A714.
+Swept path drawing SPA023 is included in Appendix B. Loads will proceed ahead on the A714 though this location.
+Trees to be removed from within the over-sail area.
+Swept path drawing SPA024 is included in Appendix B .

+· · · · · · · · · · · · · · · · · · · 31 A714 / Clachaneasy Loads will continue ahead on the A714.
 No mitigation works are expected at this location.
 Tree canopy to be trimmed back to provide a minimum 5m clearance.

-POI Constraint Details 32 A714 Bargrennan Bridge Loads will proceed ahead through the right turn bend at Bargrennan.
+32 A714 Bargrennan Bridge Loads will proceed ahead through the right turn bend at Bargrennan.
 Confirmation is required that the existing mitigation measures are available for use.
-Loads will over-sail the sides of the carriageway into third party land and require an over-run area to the west of the carriageway.
+Loads will over-sail the sides of the carriageway into third party land and require an over- run area to the west of the carriageway .
 Section of fence, road signs and one telegraph pole to be removed from the western side of the carriageway.
 The blade tip will over-sail the section of barrier.
 In the eastern verge two road signs to be removed, section of fence and associated gate to be set-back and stone wall to be over-sailed.
 Loads will over-sail the bridge parapet and confirmation of height clearances should be confirmed.
 Parapet reductions may be required.
 Third party land is required at multiple locations.
 SPR are noted to already have secured land rights at this location to allow for any modifications.
-Swept path drawing SPA025 is included in Appendix B.
+Swept path drawing SPA025 is included in Appendix B .

-POI Constraint Details 33 A714 Bargrennan Series of Bends Loads will proceed ahead through the series of bends on the A714 at this location.
+Loads will proceed ahead through the series of bends on the A714 at this location.
 Loads will over-run and over-sail the eastern verge upon exiting the bridge.
 A load bearing surface is to be laid, the land re-profiled to carriageway level and the ditch culverted.
 Utilities to be protected, section of crash barrier to be set-back and trees and vegetation to be cleared.
 Loads will over-sail both verges of the carriageway where one road sign, one telegraph pole and vegetation to be removed.
-Swept path drawing SPA026 is included in Appendix B. 34 A714 Loads will continue ahead on the A714.
-Loads will straddle the full carriageway through this section.
-No mitigation works are expected at this location.
-35 A714 Loads will continue ahead on the A714.
-No mitigation works are required at this location.
-Swept path drawing SPA027 is included in Appendix B.
+Swept path drawing SPA026 is included in Appendix B . n Loads will continue northwest along the A714 from Bargrennan.
+Loads will straddle the full width of the carriageway through this section.
+A NEW W n Loads will continue ahead on the A714.
+No physical mitigation is required at this location Loads will turn right departing the A714 into the site access track continuing within the site.
+The access junction at this point should be suitably designed to manufacturer standards in order to ensure this manoeuvre can be performed safely. creative minds safe han ıds • • • • • • • • • • • • • • • • • • • • • ••